Common Questions About the Drug and Alcohol Detox Process

 How is outpatient detox different from inpatient?

-medications for detoxWhat kind of medications are used in detox?
+What kind of medications are used in detox?

-During detoxification, a range of medications can be implemented in order to assist a patient in his or her recovery.
+During detoxification, a range of medications can be implemented to assist a patient in their recovery.
 Typically, benzodiazepines and antidepressants are used to help a patient combat common withdrawal symptoms.
 These medications can lessen the severity of nausea and vomiting, alleviate headaches, decrease rapid heart rate, and lower a fever.
 For patients with severe withdrawal, these medications can also reduce the risk of hallucinations, convulsions, and delirium tremens.
 Opioid agonists and antagonists can also be used for patients recovering from abuse of narcotics.
 These medications can lessen the pain induced during detox and prevent a patient’s brain from being able to achieve a high from the substances abused.

 Should I go to a rehab facility after detox?

-Depending on your recovery plan, seeking further services from a rehabilitation facility may be required to fully recover from drug addiction.
-Rehabilitation facilities are specifically designed to provide patients with the proper environment and training to return to their daily lives with the skills necessary to avoid a relapse.
+Depending on your recovery plan, seeking further services from a rehabilitation facility may be required to recover from drug addiction fully.
+Rehabilitation facilities are designed to provide patients with the proper environment and training to return to their daily lives with the skills necessary to avoid a relapse.
 Rehabilitation facilities can help patients establish new, healthy routines, recognize patterns that trigger substance abuse, and work toward mending relationships that drug abuse may have damaged.
 Patients who attend rehab facilities after detoxification receive strategies to stay clean and sober for life.

 Can I use my phone or iPad while I am in detox?

-paying for detoxWho pays for detox?
+Who pays for detox?

 What is the average cost of detox?